snap-one/docs-driverworks-xml/source/includes/30_actions/_30-param.md

 [`<params>`][1]

-The param element contains the ……………………
+The param element contains the definition of a single parameter used by the Action’s Command.

 ### Example